andreterceiro/dio-claro-spring--maven-hello-world/README.md

 Generates the `.jar` file.
 Please see the path in the output of this command.

+### mvn install

+When you execute this command in a project with the right format to interact with Maven, the local project will be installed in the local repository and will can be installed in other local projects.
+You will need to copy from `pom.xml` to create a new dependency in the "destination" project:

+- groupId;
+- artifactID;
+- version.

+Besides, the teacher inserted a new "require" line in `module-info.java` of the destination project.
+The teacher mentioned that is a Java 11 question.
+I don't have this file in my local project (I am using Java 8).
+Please see [the class](https://web.dio.me/course/gerenciamento-de-dependencias-e-build-em-java-com-maven/learning/e4cefc39-9b41-4a41-abfb-bfbb3d166d71?back=/track/coding-the-future-claro-java-spring-boot&tab=undefined&moduleId=undefined) if you have any doubt.

+The teacher explained that we have two types of dependencies:

+- **direct**: declared in pom.xml;
+- **transitive**: dependency of your dependency.

 ## Other artifacts

 You can see as example [here](https://maven.apache.org/archetypes/index.html) other artifacts.
 When you click in the link of an artifact you will can see the "`mvn`" command related to this artifact.